 The Gail Burns-Smith Award recognizes people who have made significant contributions to preventing sexual violence through their work to facilitate effective partnerships between advocates working on behalf of victims and survivors and those working in the area of sex offender management and treatment.
 This award, named in honor of Gail Burns-Smith, a visionary woman who expanded the thinking and actions of two previously disconnected groups of professionals, is intended to ensure that this important collaboration is continued and expanded by other forward-thinking leaders.
-The award is jointly sponsored by the Association for the Treatment of Sexual Abusers (ATSA) and the National Sexual Violence Resource Center (NSVRC), two organizations with similar missions and goals; honored to carry on the mission and vision of Gail Burns-Smith.
+The award is jointly sponsored by the Association for the Treatment and Prevention of Sexual Abuse (ATSA) and the National Sexual Violence Resource Center (NSVRC), two organizations with similar missions and goals; honored to carry on the mission and vision of Gail Burns-Smith.

 Gail Burns-Smith (1946-2009):

 In 1996 Gail Burns-Smith partnered with the Center for Treatment of Problem Sexual Behavior, creating the first Victim Advocate Program for sex offender treatment.
 The Victim Advocate in this program is dedicated to 1) working with the intensive sex offender probation unit to initiate and maintain contact with victims and their families, and 2) working to ensure a victim centered approach to sex offender treatment/probation decision-making.
 This innovative program then became the national model for such programs and Gail provided the vision and the support to make this unique collaboration possible.